wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.6.9-fix.1

+Fix: 1.Fix the issue of incorrect replacement after a single search.

+New: 1.We will no longer directly modify the incoming data object, but will make a deep copy internally.

 ## 0.6.9

 Fix: 1.Fixed an issue where setting styles to summary nodes would cause summary nodes to disappear.
 2.Fixed the issue of node content not rendering when creating a root instance again when customizing node content.
 3.Fix the issue of losing focus when adding a new node while the node is in editing.
 2.Fix the issue of continuously pressing the tab key not being able to continuously create child nodes.